Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Introduction

 is of ordinal length $\omega \cdot 2$ but can be compressed by interleaving the rewriting steps:

-This example illustrates the key benefit of Compression: in a strongly converging rewriting sequence of length~$\omega$, finite approximations of the limit are computed in finite time, which is clearly not the case with sequences of arbitrary ordinal length (in the example above, it takes $\omega + 1$ steps to produce the two outermost $f$).
+This example illustrates the key benefit of compression: in a strongly converging rewriting sequence of length~$\omega$, finite approximations of the limit are computed in finite time, which is clearly not the case with sequences of bigger ordinal length (in the example above, it takes $\omega + 1$ steps to produce the two outermost $f$).
 This \enquote{approximation} or \enquote{continuity} property enjoyed by rewriting sequences of length~$\omega$ is at the heart of most practical motivations for the use of infinitary rewriting.
-For example, in the (001 variant of the) infinitary λ-calculus, it is the reason why infinitary rewriting allows to provide an easy proof of the continuous approximation theorem \cite{Cerda.24}, a result that is of paramount importance for the classical study of the λ-calculus \cite{Barendregt}.
+For example, in infinitary λ-calculus, it is the reason why infinitary rewriting allows to provide an easy proof of the continuous approximation theorem \cite{Cerda.24}, a result that is of paramount importance for the classical study of the λ-calculus \cite{Barendregt}.